Jennifer Garner Goes To A ‘Peppermint’ Showing And She’s Scared And Embarrassed To Be Seen

 It’s finally here!
 If you’re looking for a fun night out, may I suggest going to your local theatre to see #PEPPERMINTmovie?! ????????
 Putting a movie into the world is humbling, thrilling and absolutely terrifying.
 I hope you like it, thanks for hanging in while I’ve talked about it ad nauseam ???????? #femaledrivenmoviesneedyou #rileynorth #myoneandonlycagefight #readyforpretendcookingshow????????♀️????????

-Jennifer has been in the news also because of her ex-Ben Affleck’s alcohol addiction problems.
+Jennifer has been in the news also because of her ex Ben Affleck’s alcohol addiction problems.
 She came to Ben’s rescue around the end of August, and drove him to rehab after he was reportedly drinking way too much.
 At the same time, Ben’s been spotted with his new and young Playboy playmate, Shauna Sexton, who’s faced some criticism for not being sober.

 Whatever the drama, Shauna and Ben have reportedly only known each other for a short time, and this is what a source had to say about their budding relationship.